tobydriscoll/udmath305/_notes/laplace-transform/10-basics.md

 $${\cal L}[f] = F(s) = \int_0^\infty f(t) e^{-st}\, dt.$$

-(I use square brackets instead of the curly braces that the book uses, because they're a tad easier to type.
-Don't make it a thing.)
+(I use square brackets instead of the curly braces that the book uses.
+You use what you like.)
 In principle, for a given $s$ we could plug it into the integral and get a number, which is the value of $F(s)$.
+Often we could evaluate the defining integral symbolically to get an expression for $F(s)$.

-In practice, though, you learn to do Laplace transforms the same way you learned to take derivatives, by learning key canonical cases and how they combine in more complicated instances.
+In practice, though, you learn to do Laplace transforms on actual functions the same way you learned to take derivatives, by learning key canonical cases and how they combine in more complicated instances.

 ## Canonical Example 1